huyvu38/Connection-Space/README.md

 Then the program goes back to the main menu to let the user create account or log in or exit the app.

-2. User wants to log in
+Main Menu Option 2: User wants to log in

 Write 2 to the program.